Key Principles of Change Management

 2. Build a Coalition for Change

-So you have a fantastic change initiative, fool proof even, and yet your presentation to the programme governance board has met with significant push back from some key senior stakeholders.
+So you have a fantastic change initiative – foolproof even, yet your presentation to the programme governance board is met with significant pushback from some key senior stakeholders.

-You will need to spend time upfront, earning the support of your key stakeholders by communicating the vision.
-In these one to one discussions you need to explain the nature of what is changing and actively listen to any concerns they might have.
+You will need to spend time upfront earning the support of your key stakeholders by communicating the vision.
+In these one-to-one discussions you need to explain the nature of what is changing and actively listen to any concerns they might have.
 Any negativity that would have aired in public can then be dealt with individually.
-When this job is done well, it builds engagement from influential people, ensuring advocacy at steering group level.
+When this job is done well, it builds engagement from influential people, ensuring advocacy at the level of the steering group.

-More importantly it builds top down advocacy within their functional areas.
-Do it well enough times and you will have built a coalition that will enable your governance presentations to run smoothly and receive the necessary sign offs.
+More importantly it builds top-down advocacy within each functional area.
+Do it well enough times and you will have built a coalition that will enable your governance presentations to run smoothly and receive the necessary sign offs much more predictably.

-Our next key change management principle is to assess your organizations’ readiness for change.
-Are you ready for change?
-How do you know that?
+Our next key Change Management principle is to assess your organisations’ readiness for change.
+Are you ready for change and how do you know?
 A poorly prepared change initiative often creates issues that are unmanageable down the line.

 Fail to understand what the organisational and cultural repercussions of your change are and your lack of understanding will create roadblocks at every turn.
-You need a structured approach.
+What you need is a structured approach.

 1. Change Management Readiness Assessments